isomerpages/govtech-corp/media/reports-and-speeches/_posts/2024-12-01-post-DGX Working Group Reports 2024.md

 variant: tiptap
 ---
 <p>The 2024 Working Groups (WGs) convened technical experts to share experiences
-on topics, such as AI, Cloud, and Cybersecurity.
+on topics such as AI, Cloud, and Cybersecurity.
 For more details, please refer to the reports below.</p>
 <ul data-tight="true" class="tight">
 <li>